prodigy/YATSQUO/README.md

 "Yet Another TeamSpeak Query" (The O stands for Object Oriented)

 There are already plenty libraries out there, but none of them really fulfilled my needs.
-Some where everything but object oriented resulting in some kind of library for the library, others didn't implement the protocol in a very nice way.
+Some were everything but object oriented, resulting in some kind of library for the library, others didn't implement the protocol in a very nice way.

 So I decided to write my own library and this is what I have come up with so far.